 If submitting more than one film, a separate completed entry is required for each title.

 Please do not send EPKs, Press Packs or additional information with your screener - If your film is selected we will request synopsis, stills in digital format and other information if required.

 Feature films selected for the festival will be required to provide a short clip from the film as part of the EPK for publicity/marketing purposes.

 Once a film is submitted and accepted to the festival you guarantee to not withdraw it from the festival under any circumstances.
 You also guarantee to make sure the screening copy of your film is with us at least two weeks before the festival.

-Please note that by submitting a film to the festival, you confirm that: 1) You are authorised to submit the film to the festival, including all permissions from any distributor and/or sales agent associated with the film and that all necessary clearances (including music) have been made.
+Please note that by submitting a film you confirm that: 1) You are authorised to submit the film to the festival, including all permissions from any distributor and/or sales agent associated with the film and that all necessary clearances (including music) have been made.
 2) The submitted DVD may be retained by Celluloid Screams for archive purposes.